 Muncipal Reserve Lease Procedure

-Municipal Parcels are owned by the Municipal District and may be authorized for lease with Council approval.
+Municipal Parcels are owned by Foothills County and may be authorized for lease with Council approval.

 - The applicant writes a letter to the Road Closure Coordinator, requesting that Council consider leasing a Municipal Reserve parcel.
 The applicant must state the legal land description of the parcel and where the parcel is located in relation to the Municipal Reserve.